mediocre9/smart-link/README.md

 </div>
   <h1 style="color: lightblue;"><b>Smart Link</b></h1>

-> An application to remotely control arduino devices via bluetooth and wifi technology.
+> An application to remotely control Arduino devices to interact specifically with the HC-06 and ESP8266 (Node-MCU) modules.

 ## Stable Version: <a href="https://github.com/mediocre9/smart-link/releases/tag/v0.3.2">0.3.2</a>